fernandorpm/mischiefer/README.md

 # Mischiefer
-> A free and lightweight CSS framework with inbuilt light and dark theme!
+> A free, lightweight, and open-source CSS Framework with inbuilt light and dark themes.
 Let's cause some mischiefs!

 ## Installation
 Mischiefer can be imported into your project in different ways, but in most cases, it will follow the regular HTML structure: